MyselfAvik/RBAC-UI/README.md

 ## **Core Features**

 1. **User Management:**
-    - **View Users:** Display a list of users, showing their details such as name, email, and role.
+    - **View Users:** Display a list of users, showing their details such as name, email, role and status.
     - **Create User:** Admins can add new users with specific roles.
     - **Edit User:** Admins can update the details of existing users (e.g., update roles or user status).
     - **Delete User:** Admins can remove users from the system.